By Fathalla Ramadan

 Success: Your enterprise is now multi-homed—resilient by design.

-👉 Get Lab 14.1 in my Lab Handout Book—includes 25 other hands-on labs from VLANs to VXLAN automation.
+Get Lab 14.1 in your Lab Handout Book—includes 25 other hands-on labs from VLANs to VXLAN automation.

 Multi-homing isn’t just for telecom giants.